Succession Planning Best Practices: 3 Proven Leadership Continuity Strategies

 Facebook Twitter Email LinkedIn

-Hope is Not a Talent Management Strategy
+Hope Is Not a Succession Planning Strategy

 Here are five guidelines for putting a new succession planning program in place or for breathing life into your existing system.